elliottmckee/pyRATT/README.md

  - Fin Material: 316 Stainless
  - Fin Chamfer Angle: 10 degrees

- The first figure shows an animation of the through-wall temperature distribution in the through-wall direction, throughout flight, in real-time, alongside the flight trajectory.
+ The first figure shows an animation of the temperature distribution in the through-wall direction, throughout flight, in real-time, alongside the flight trajectory.

  The second figure shows the hot-wall (outer surface) and centerline temperatures seen throughout the flight.